mx1001/boxcutter_manual/docs/hotkeys.md

 ## General Hotkeys

+To use boxcutter efficiently is to use the hotkeys.
+You can use boxcutter without them but it takes away from the speed and power we envision for this tool.
+We have dreams to make it more capable for tablets and be able to use this without a keyboard someday so as more systems are added this should get closer.

 # Alt + W (start boxcutter)

 Pressing alt + W starts boxcutter.
 It will also make the topbar popup at the top of the screen.